FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Method

-We note that this loss is both based on the original model $\mathcal{M}$ and the approximation $\widetilde{\mathcal{M}}$: the loss is active as long as the prediction according to $\mathcal{M}$ has not changed, but its gradient is based on the differentiable $\widetilde{\mathcal{M}}$.
+This loss is based both on the original model $f$ and the approximation $\tilde{f}$: the loss is active as long as the prediction according to $f$ has not changed, but its gradient is based on the differentiable $\tilde{f}$.
 This prediction loss encourages the perturbation to have a different prediction than the original instance by penalizing an unchanged instance.
 The approximation of the complete loss becomes:

 Since we assume that it approximates the complete loss,

 we also assume that an optimal counterfactual example can be found by minimizing it: